schadenfred/proscrypt-koans/README.md

 ## koan 1.8: Text Editor

-If you already have a text editor you prefer to use, namaste.
-Otherwise, let's install Atom.
+If you already have a text editor, namaste.
+Otherwise, install Atom.
 When you can do something similar to:

 `$ atom . &`